 We have seen two methods to implement one-hot encoding using scikit learn.

-The second method involves a one shot process to implement one-hot encoding in a single step using the label binarizer class.
-We also saw how to go backwards, from the one-hot encoded representation into the original text form
+The second method involves a one-shot process to implement one-hot encoding in a single step using the label binarizer class.
+We also saw how to go backward, from the one-hot encoded representation into the original text form